spiral/docs/database/errata.md

 ### Postgres Driver
-Postgres driver includes custom implementation of `InsertQuery` in order to address the return value of auto-incremental PK, it will automatically add `RETURNING {primary key}` to generated SQL query.
+Postgres driver includes custom implementation of `InsertQuery` in order to address the return value of auto-incremental PK, it will automatically add `RETURNING {primary key}` to the generated SQL query.

 ### SQLServer Driver
 SQLServer includes a fallback mechanism to limit your selection without orderBy specified.
 In some cases, it might add